lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ~~~

-# Pre-hashing (External&mu;-ML-DSA) {#externalmu}
+# Pre-Hashing (External&mu;-ML-DSA) {#externalmu}

 Some applications require pre-hashing that ease operational
 requirements around large or inconsistently-sized payloads.
-When signing with pre-hashing, the signature generation
+When signing with pre-hashing, the signature-generation
 process can be separated into a pre-hash step requiring only the message
 and other public information, and a core signature
-step which uses the public key.
+step that uses the public key.

 In the context of ML-DSA, pre-hashing can be performed with
 the HashML-DSA algorithm defined in Section 5.4 of {{FIPS204}}.
-ML-DSA itself supports a External &mu; pre-hashing mode which
+ML-DSA itself supports an External &mu; pre-hashing mode, which
 externalizes the message pre-hashing originally performed inside
 the signing operation.
 This mode is also laid out in
 {{FIPS204-ExternalMuFAQ}}.
 This document specifies